soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

 # Analysis 2 : Goal Scorers
 ## Problem statement:
 I would like to see what players scored for their club from season 2003-04 to 2013-14.
 I extract the name of goal scorers for each match.
 Then, I make a dictioanry containing the teams, the goal scorers for each team, and the number of goals each player scored.
-The result of this analysis is stored in `data/teams_scorers.json` which looks like below:
+The result of this analysis is stored in `data/teams_scorers.json`.
+I will show the top scorer of each club, also for each season.

+## Result:
+A scheme of `data/teams_scorers.json` in which the scorers of each team and the number of goal any of them scored are scored, is shown below:

               {'Crystal Palace': {'Johnson': 20,
               'Routledge': 1,
               'Zaha': 1, ... },

               'Blackpool': {'Campbell': 12,
               'Taylor-Fletcher': 5,
               'Adam': 11, ... }, ... }

+Among all scorers for a club, the one with the highest number of goals is shown in the plot below.